yandex-cloud/docs/en/_qa/compute/connection.md

    1. Configure the software.

       We recommend using a combination of a VNC server that listens only to localhost and an SSH tunnel.
-In this case, you eliminate the risk of attackers connecting to your VM via VNC and also encrypt the VNC traffic.
-You may find it useful to read this [Habr article](https://habr.com/ru/company/ua-hosting/blog/273201/).
+In this case, you eliminate the risk of attackers connecting to your VM via VNC and also encrypt the VNC traffic. {% if product == "yandex-cloud" and lang == "ru" %}You may find it useful to read this [Habr article](https://habr.com/ru/company/ua-hosting/blog/273201/).{% endif %}
 * Configure X11 forwarding onto the local computer.
 For Windows, use [Xming](https://sourceforge.net/projects/xming/).
    1. Install the desktop environment.
    1. Configure X11 forwarding and connect via SSH.